Northwestern’s Panhellenic Association delegates vote to cancel formal sorority recruitment

 Throughout the summer, an Abolish NU IFC/PHA Greek Life Instagram account had facilitated community-wide discussion on the harm that the institution inflicts on members of the NU community.

-PHA delegates discussed a variety of reasons for and against cancelling recruitment, said McCormick senior Makenna Littlejohn, PHA’s Vice President of Standards.
-She said a virtual format would be inaccessible for some potential new members because Zoom requires WiFi and a device with video capabilities.
-Littlejohn added that class disparities would be “more prominent” through Zoom, because it would allow the sorority members to see into PNMs’ houses.
+According to PHA President Afnan Elsheikh, delegates discussed a variety of reasons for and against cancelling recruitment.
+The Weinberg senior said a virtual format would be inaccessible for some potential new members because Zoom requires WiFi and a device with video capabilities.
+They added that class disparities would be “more prominent” through Zoom, because it would allow the sorority members to see into PNMs’ houses.

 In an email to The Daily, Dani Weatherford, CEO of the National Panhellenic Conference, said the organization remains committed to supporting the Panhellenic community at NU by helping create more accessible recruitment practices in future years.